Glenn A. Baker: Life and career

 Raven Records is an Australian label established in 1979 by Baker, Kevin Mueller and Peter Shillito, specialising in reissues and retrospectives.
 Baker's radio career started by hosting a music trivia program on Sydney radio station 2JJ (soon to become Triple J) and moved on to the Triple M network.
 In the mid-1980s, Baker took the BBC's "Rock Brain of the Universe" crown three times.

-Specializing in music and travel writing, Baker has authored 16 books, written for more than 200 magazines and annotated over 500 music albums, as well as acting as a consultant on various music-related projects.
+Specialising in music and travel writing, Baker has authored 16 books, written for more than 200 magazines and annotated over 500 music albums, as well as being a consultant on various music-related projects.
 He has also co-written music for films and is an active television/radio presenter and public speaker, appearing regularly on The Today Show, Mornings With Kerri-Anne, 20 to 1 and on the Ovation Channel.
 He has been heard as an in-flight presenter on Qantas for more than two decades.
 Baker won the inaugural Australian Travel Writer of the Year award in 1995, from the Australian Society of Travel Writers, and won the award again in 2000.
 He has visited more than 100 countries.
 He resides in the Hills District and is the father of five sons and a daughter.
 He and his wife Lorelle divorced in mid 2009.
-His second son Rudi Baker is an accomplished actor, having appeared in numerous Australian feature films (such as Dirty Deeds) and television series, including the role of regular cast member Quentin Richards on ABC TV's Love Is a Four Letter Word.
+His second son, Rudi Baker, is an actor, having appeared in numerous Australian feature films (such as Dirty Deeds) and television series, including the role of regular cast member Quentin Richards on ABC TV's Love Is a Four Letter Word.

-Baker is a member of the Australian Recording Industry Association (ARIA) Hall of Fame Advisory Committee.
-On 1 July 2008, Baker inducted New Zealand-born blues/rock and roll veteran, Max Merritt, into the Hall of Fame, having previously inducted Australian Crawl, The Masters Apprentices and Billy Thorpe.
+Baker is a member of the Australian Recording Industry Association (ARIA) Hall of Fame advisory committee.
+On 1 July 2008, Baker inducted New Zealand-born blues/rock and roll veteran Max Merritt into the hall of fame, having previously inducted Australian Crawl, the Masters Apprentices and Billy Thorpe.
 September 2010 saw the simultaneous release of two books – Best of Baker: Music and Best of Baker: Travel.